What is a Deed of Variation?

 How do you get a Deed of Variation?

 A Deed of Variation is a legal document so it is important that you obtain expert legal advice on the Deed.
 This includes an expert lawyer drafting the Deed of Variation, to ensure that it is valid, binding and effective.
-To be valid, a Deed of Variation should be signed by the beneficiaries named in the Will, as well as the Executor named in the Will, as this demonstrates that the terms of the Will are being changed by the mutual consent of all persons interested in the Estate.
+To be valid, a Deed of Variation should be signed by the beneficiaries named in the Will, as well as the Executor named in the Will.
+This demonstrates that the terms of the Will are being changed by the mutual consent of all persons interested in the Estate.